iukjgo/practice/CastleRun/README.txt

 Explanation:
 There can be a path from r1->r3->r4->r5->r1->r4->r2->r1 where r1,r2,r3,r4,r5 are rooms.
 Here all paths are covered and r1 is reached again.

+This is an undirected graph - solution is to determine whether each vertex has an even degree.
+If so, the output is true.
+Otherwise, false.